edemekaUSOROH/Exploratory-Data-Analysis-With-Tidyverse/README.md

 ## Key Insights

 The analysis focused on identifying key factors affecting flight delays, such as:
-- Flight Distance
 - Departure Time
-- Weather Conditions
+- Carrier Delay
 - Carrier Type
-- Day of the Week
+- Late Aircraft Delay

 ## How to Run